-There are a lot of misconceptions about this book, and most people are saying it’s a scam.
+There are a lot of misconceptions about this book, and most people say it’s a scam.
 Well, is it?
 Let’s find out the book emphasizes that you don’t have to be rich to join the new rich.
-The new rich are the notion of working whenever you want from anywhere worldwide and making tons of money with the least exerted effort possible.
+The new rich work whenever they want from anywhere worldwide and make much money with the least effort possible.

-It sounds a little bit like a fantasy, but it’s possible to achieve.
+It sounds a bit like a fantasy, but achieving it is possible.
 Why?
 Because many people are already living the 4-hour workweek lifestyle.
 If someone else is doing it, then it’s possible!

-The book is categorized into 4 main categories or sections: Definition, Elimination, Automation, Liberation.
+The book is categorized into 4 main categories or sections: Definition, Elimination, Automation, and Liberation.

 Chapter: Definition (Change the rule)

 Creating a product is simple!
 It doesn’t even have to be an actual product.
-The best trending products these days are information-based products.
+The best-trending products these days are information-based.
 You sell information that’s already out there.
 The book says you could start an online business today.
 Choose a profitable niche, commit to it, and you’ll be able to quit your job in 1 year.
 How is this even possible?

-This is the part where the book seems deceptive for most people!
-When you go to school, you’re not taught how to build an online business.
+This is the part where the book seems deceptive to most people!
+You’re not taught how to build an online business when you attend school.
 They waste a decade of your life teaching you how to become a good boy, follow the rules, and get good grades to become a doctor or a lawyer.

 Finally, after 20 years of studying, you get your Ph.D., and you get to be free and work 10 hours a day until you 60.
-The main idea here is that it’s all about the experience, and for sure, it would take more than one year if you’re starting an online business.
+The main idea here is that it’s all about the experience, and starting an online business would take more than one year.
 Most people reject themselves before even trying.
 There is not enough time when the average person comes home from their 9-5 job.
-They spend the night in front of the TV and excuse.
+They spend the night in front of the TV and make excuses.

 - Creating an information-based product could be a website or a blog.
-This isn’t all about youtube.
-Once you start generating passive income, you have to implement out-sourcing and elimination to transform your working process into a 4-Hour workweek.
+It isn’t all about youtube.
+Once you generate passive income, you must implement outsourcing and elimination to transform your working process into a 4-Hour workweek.

 The next one is elimination which follows the 80-20 principle.
-It states that 80 percent of output will result from 20 percent input.
-This means that instead of filling all your time with work that will produce very few positive outcomes, you must identify what produces positive outcomes and then exclusively work on that.
+It states that 80 percent of output will result from 20 percent of input.
+Instead of filling all your time with work that will produce very few positive outcomes, you must identify what makes positive outcomes and then exclusively work on that.
 It means that doing less is doing more.
 Not only will you reduce wasted time, but the time you dedicate to tasks that produce positive results will be even more productive.